Flyadeal

 flyadeal (Arabic: طيران أديل, romanized: Tayaran Adil) is a Saudi Arabian low-cost airline headquartered at King Abdulaziz International Airport in Jeddah.
-It is a subsidiary of Saudia, Saudi Arabia's flag carrier.
+It is a subsidiary of Saudia, Saudi Arabia's flag carrier airline.

 History

 Saudia, the flag carrier of Saudi Arabia, announced the creation of flyadeal on 17 April 2016.
 The venture is part of Saudia Group's SV 2020 Transformation Strategy, which aims to elevate the group's units into world-class status by 2020. flyadeal targeted domestic travellers, Hajj and Umrah pilgrims and the rising number of tourists, among other groups.
 The airline launched flights on 23 September 2017, linking Jeddah to Riyadh.
 On 10 June 2022, flyadeal began operating flights from Dammam to Cairo.
 In 2025, the company expanded into South Asia by launching its debut flight to Pakistan. "flyadeal Adds Riyadh – Lahore Service in NW25".